Archaeological research at the Department for Continuing Education

 - Archaeology of early medieval northern Europe

 Archaeology has been a focus of research at the Department for Continuing Education for nearly 50 years, under successive Directors of Study.
-In the 1970s the department played a key role in bringing current archaeological research into the lifelong learning and professional spheres.
-In the 1980s and 1990s a number of high-profile research projects and excavations inspired many people to take their studies further, and provided fieldwork opportunities and training.
+In the 1970s the department played a key role in bringing archaeological research and teaching into the professional sphere.
+In the 1980s and 1990s a number of high-profile research projects and excavations inspired many people to undertake study and research in the subject, and provided fieldwork opportunities and training.

 Research highlights, past and present: